 One of the best ways to save money is to set a goal.
 Start by thinking about what you might want to save for—both in the short term and the long term.
 Then estimate how much money you’ll need and how long it might take you to save it.

-According to the Economic Policy Institute’s Family Budget Calculator, the salary needed to live in Cincinnati is $79,821 for a family of four with two kids and two adults.
+You need to earn a salary of $79,821 to live in Cincinnati for a family of four with two kids and two adults.
+This figure is based on the Economic Policy Institute’s Family Budget Calculator.

-Cincinnati’s crime rate is technically below the national average, but some neighborhoods have higher rates.
+Yes, Cincinnati’s crime rate is technically below the national average, but some neighborhoods have higher rates.
 Travelers simply need to avoid dodgy neighborhoods and stay in tourist-friendly areas while they visit.
-According to the statistics, Cincinnati’s crime rates reached a 10-year low in January 2024.